plone/plone.volto/README.rst

   </dependencies>
   </metadata>

-**NOTE**: From ``plone.volto`` above version 4.0.0, the default block for creating the default content in the root (or corresponding Language Root Folders) is "slate".
-If you want still to create draftJS blocks, you need to use the ``default-homepage-drafjs`` profile.
+**NOTE**: The default block for creating the default content in the root (or corresponding Language Root Folders) is "draftJS" text block. ``plone.volto`` provides a profile if you want to create Slate blocks: you need to use the ``default-homepage-slate`` profile.

 Document Content Type
 ---------------------